-The opponent coordinating the FMT presentation process critically evaluates all aspects of the work and its presentation, pointing out the advantages and inaccuracies of the FMT.
+The Defence Commission coordinating the FMTP presentation process critically evaluates all aspects of the work and its presentation, pointing out the advantages and inaccuracies of the FMTP.

-The FMT Defence Commission assesses the defended work on a ten-point scale (5-10 defended, 1-4 not defended), taking into account the assessment criteria.
+The FMTP Defence Commission assesses the defended work on a ten-point scale (5-10 defended, 1-4 not defended), taking into account the assessment criteria.
+The final assessment of the FMTP shall be the arithmetic mean of the reviewer's review score and the scores of each member of the FMTP Defence Commission.

 It is not allowed to repeatedly defend the final work that has been negatively assessed/not defended in the commission.
-Appeals regarding the assessment of the final master's thesis are not accepted.
+Appeals regarding the assessment of the final master's thesis (project) are not accepted.